NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 * OpenGL (w/ GLFW + GLEW) : Rendering, Dynamically linked (with static symbol libraries)
 * GLM : OpenGL Related math
 * DearImGui : UI
-* Eigen IK LinAlg (Will convert to/from GLM where needed)
+* Eigen IK Linear Algebra (Will convert to/from GLM where needed)

 ##### Main Components to do :